Ellison leads Villanova to first 4x800 title since 1992 and program's 95th title overall

 O'Sullivan has coached seven Championship of America relay winners and nine champions overall.
 In his second year as head coach, the women's team won the 4x1500 meter relay in 2000 and Mike Brown won an individual championship in the 400 meter hurdles.
 One year later the men's team won titles in both the distance medley relay and the 4xMile relay.
 Elbert Maxwell won the championship section of the long jump in 2015.

 National and BIG EAST Championships

 Two-time Olympian Adrian Blincoe helped lead Villanova to a fifth-place finish at the NCAA Indoor Championships in both 2002 and 2003.
 In 2002 he was the individual national champion in the 3000 meters and anchored the Wildcats to a national title in the distance medley relay.
 Blincoe was preceded in the championship relay by Mike Brown, Jason Jabaut and Ryan Hayden.
 One year later Blincoe and Hayden, along with Nic O'Brien and Paul Moser, led Villanova to a repeat national championship in the DMR.

-Beginning with the national championship in 2002 and continuing most recently in 2013, the Wildcats have tallied a top-eight finish in the distance medley relay six times at the NCAA Championships.
+Beginning with the national title in 2002 and continuing most recently in 2016, the Wildcats have tallied a top-eight finish in the distance medley relay eight times at the NCAA Championships.
 In 2013 the quartet of Jordy Williamsz, Samuel Ellison, Chris FitzSimons and Sam McEntee raced to a fifth place finish at the national meet.
 Williamsz anchored the DMR squad to a fifth place finish in 2015 and a sixth place finish in 2016.

 Ellison was a five-time indoor All-American and earned first team honors in 2014 with a sixth place finish in the 800 meters.
 He was one of three first team All-Americans for the Wildcats during the 2013-14 indoor season, as Patrick Tiernan came in seventh in the 5000 meters and Jordy Williamsz placed eighth in the mile.
 Williamsz and Tiernan were also first team All-Americans outdoors in the 1500 meters and the 5000 meters, respectively, while Ellison and Elbert Maxwell earned honorable mention All-America honors in the 800 meters and the long jump.